What is GDPR Compliance + Checklist Your Company Needs to Follow

 gdpr compliant - Get in touch with your list

-You probably already have an email list.
+You probably already have a well-built email list.
 Now’s the time to get in touch with everyone who currently subscribes.
 Ask them to click a link and opt-in again if they want to continue receiving messages.

 You don’t want to delete email addresses or contact subscribers after May 25.
 At that point, the GDPR is already in effect.

-The GDPR provides for specific rights for consumers.
-There are three main categories:
+The GDPR provides specific rights for consumers in three main categories:

 • Right to Access: Consumers have the right to access the information you have collected on them in a readable format.

-• Right to Be Forgotten: They can also request to have their information removed from your system at any time.
+• Right to Be Forgotten: They can also request their information be removed from your system at any time.
 The right to be forgotten requires you to comply with that request.

 • Right of Data Portability: Additionally, consumers have the right to obtain the information you’ve collected, then transport it to a third party of their choosing.

 Reporting data breaches might be uncomfortable, but it’s essential.
 As soon as you learn of a data breach, you must immediately report it to the EU.
-You need a system in place for reporting everything you know about the breach, including the people impacted and other information.
+You need a system in place, like endpoint management and incident response playbooks, for reporting everything you know about the breach, including the people impacted and other information.

 Larger companies will have a bigger need for DPOs than their smaller counterparts.
 However, only you can decide whether you need to create such a position for your business.